Signature of $f\left(R\right)$ gravity via Lema\^itre-Tolman-Bondi inhomogeneous perturbations: Abstract

 \section{Abstract}

-We analyze inhomogeneous cosmological models in the local Universe, based on the Lemaitre-Tolman-Bondi (LTB) metric and developed using linear perturbation theory on a homogeneous and isotropic Universe background.
-Focusing on the different evolution of spherical symmetric inhomogeneities, we want to compare the $\Lambda$LTB model, in which the cosmological constant $\Lambda$ is included in the LTB formalism, with inhomogeneous cosmological models based on $f\left(R\right)$ modified gravity theories viewed in the Jordan frame.
-In particular, we adopt the Hu-Sawicki $f\left(R\right)$ model in the Jordan frame to describe the cosmic accelerated phase for the background Universe.
-The key difference between the $\Lambda$LTB model and the $f\left(R\right)$ gravity in an inhomogeneous cosmology is outlined by the 0-1 component of the gravitational field equations, since it intrinsically links the metric tensor components to the non-minimally coupled scalar field, present in the Jordan frame.
-We solve the system of field equations for both cosmological models adopting the method of separation of variables: we can integrate analytically the radial profiles of local perturbations, while their time evolution requires a numerical approach.
-The main result of the analysis concerns the different radial profiles of local inhomogeneities in the two cosmological scenarios: the radial perturbations follow a power-law in the $\Lambda$LTB model, while Yukawa-like contributions appear in the $f\left(R\right)$ theory.
-Interestingly, this latter peculiar behavior of radial profiles is not affected by the choice of the $f\left(R\right)$ functional form.
+{We analyze inhomogeneous cosmological models in the local Universe, described by the Lema\^itre-Tolman-Bondi (LTB) metric and developed using linear perturbation theory on a homogeneous and isotropic Universe background.
+Focusing on the different evolution of spherical symmetric inhomogeneities, we compare the $\Lambda$LTB model, in which the cosmological constant $\Lambda$ is included in the LTB formalism, with inhomogeneous cosmological models based on $f\left(R\right)$ modified gravity theories viewed in the Jordan frame.
+We solve the system of field equations for both inhomogeneous cosmological models adopting the method of separation of variables: we integrate analytically the radial profiles of local perturbations, while their time evolution requires a numerical approach.
+The main result of the analysis concerns the different radial profiles of local inhomogeneities due to the presence of a non-minimally coupled scalar field in the Jordan frame of $f\left(R\right)$ gravity.
+While radial perturbations follow a power-law in the $\Lambda$LTB model, Yukawa-like contributions appear in the $f\left(R\right)$ theory.
+Interestingly, this latter peculiar behavior of radial profile is not affected by the choice of the $f\left(R\right)$ functional form.
 The numerical solution of time-dependent perturbations exhibits a non-diverging profile.
-This work suggests that investigations about local inhomogeneities in the late Universe may allow us to discriminate if the present cosmic acceleration is caused by a cosmological constant term or a modified gravity effect.
+This work suggests that investigations about local inhomogeneities in the late Universe may allow us to discriminate if the present cosmic acceleration is caused by a cosmological constant term or a modified gravity effect.}

 \keywords{dark energy, modified gravity, inhomogeneous cosmology}

 {}